ThalesGroup/ConceptBERT/README.md

 ## License

-This work is dual-licensed under `Thales Digital Solutions Canada` license and `MIT License`.
+This work is dual-licensed under the `Thales Digital Solutions Canada` license and `MIT License`.

 * **The main license is the `Thales Digital Solutions Canada` one**.
 You can find the [license](LICENSE) file here.
 * This repository is based on and inspired by [Facebook research (vilbert-multi-task)](https://github.com/facebookresearch/vilbert-multi-task).
 We sincerely thank for their sharing of the codes.